 2. Use Meta Tags

 Although the content that shows up in Google appears to come directly from your website content, Meta tags play a very important role in getting your site ranked.
 Meta data and Meta descriptions are included on the backend of your site that Google uses to help provide additional information to searchers in the search engine results.
 Meta tags are essentially short introductions that you include for each page of the site.

 Google crawls the Internet and collects information from millions of websites each day.
 If your site has good content with keywords and meta tags, it is likely that it will eventually be crawled by Google.
 However, if you would like to speed up the process, you need to submit the site directly to Google.
 You can also resubmit the site anytime you make changes to ensure that the most recent information is indexed.

 4. Use Social Media To Your Advantage

 In addition to the above, you should also use your social media accounts if you really want to get your site indexed.
-Add your website to all of your social media accounts, including Facebook, Twitter, Pinterest, Instagram, Google+, LinkedIn and so on.
+Add your website to all of your social media accounts, including Facebook, Twitter, Pinterest, Instagram, LinkedIn and so on.
 You should share updates on these platforms on a regular basis and include a link back to your site.
-Google likes to visit sites with links, so this will help increase your odds of being found on Google.
+Google likes to visit sites with links, so this will help increase your odds of ranking on Google.

-Getting your website ranked on Google is not a difficult task, but it will take some time.
+Ranking on Google is not a difficult task, but it will take some time.
 Also, avoid any offers to get your site indexed through a paid service.
 These are often a scam and they utilize methods that are against Google’s terms of service.
 Just take your time and provide helpful, relevant information and you will soon see your efforts pay off.